KingArceus/MicroShoppingServices/README.md

 ### Check Explanation of this Repository on Medium
 * [.NET 8 Microservices: DDD, CQRS, Vertical/Clean Architecture and Event-Driven Communication](https://medium.com/@mehmetozkaya/net-8-microservices-ddd-cqrs-vertical-clean-architecture-2dd7ebaaf4bd)

-## Whats Including In This Repository
-We have implemented below **features over the run-aspnetcore-microservices repository**.

 #### Catalog microservice which includes;
 * ASP.NET Core Minimal APIs and latest features of .NET8 and C# 12
 * **Vertical Slice Architecture** implementation with Feature folders and single .cs file includes different classes in one file